arian2528/d-log-books-mvp/.github/instructions.md

 CORS Enforcement: Strictly configure CORS middleware to allow requests only from the Next.js frontend origin.

-Request Context Injection: Inject the validated user data into standardized headers before forwarding to the backend:
+Request Context Injection: After validating the user's session cookie, the proxy mints a short-lived JWT and injects it into the downstream request's `Authorization` header.

-X-User-ID: (Required for all services to identify the current user).
+`Authorization: Bearer <token>`: (Required for all backend services to authenticate the request).

-X-User-Role: (Required for all services to enforce RBAC).

-X-Correlation-ID: (Generated here and passed down for distributed tracing/logging).
+`X-Correlation-ID`: (Generated here and passed down for distributed tracing/logging).

 Rate Limiting: Implement basic rate limiting at the Hono layer to protect the backend services from abuse.